-A simple example of multisensory learning is offering video captioning so that hearing students can follow along while they listen.
+A simple example of multisensory learning is offering closed captioning so that hearing students can follow along while they listen.
 Adding a tactile component to learning takes this concept a step further.
 For instance, an online course may instruct students to use objects such as beads, dried beans or Legos to work out math concepts.

 5. Encourage students to connect with one another